 Depending on what type of multimeter you own, you will have a different way of reading the measurement.
-It could be shown on a dial range or you might have a digital multimeter that presents the figure on a screen.
+It could be shown on a dial range, or you might have a digital multimeter that presents the figure on a screen.

 With the engine turned off, the voltage on the meter should be 12.4 to 12.6 volts on a healthy battery.
-The dimension should rise after you start the car engine and the alternator starts to charge the electrical system.
+The measurement should rise after you start the car engine and the alternator starts to charge the electrical system.

-If the reading is negative, you have the leads connected to the wrong sides and the circuit is flowing in the wrong direction.
+If the reading is negative, you have the leads connected to the wrong sides, and the circuit is flowing in the wrong direction.
 Switch the positive and negative to get a positive reading.